Iván Hernández Dala

-Iván Hernández Dala (born 18 May 1966) is the current head of Directorate General of Military Counterintelligence (DGCIM) and head of the Venezuelan Presidential Honor Guard.
+Iván Hernández Dala (born 18 May 1966) was the head of Directorate General of Military Counterintelligence (DGCIM) and head of the Venezuelan Presidential Honor Guard between 2014 and 2024.

 2019 Venezuelan uprising

-During the 2019 Venezuelan uprising, Hernández Dala was named as a potential high-ranking official who allegedly met with those plotting to overthrow Nicolás Maduro.
+During the 2019 Venezuelan uprising, Hernández was named as a potential high-ranking official who allegedly met with those plotting to overthrow Nicolás Maduro.

 International sanctions

 As being head of DGCIM, an institution accused of torturing and imprisoning opponents of Nicolas Maduro, Hernández Dala was sanctioned by the European Union in June 2018, Switzerland on 10 July 2018, the United States in February 2019 and Canada on 15 April 2019.